 It is relatively easy to obtain a copy of decree absolute (1858 to present) and the government website provide details of how to request a copy.

 You can contact the court where the divorce, dissolution or annulment took place to get a copy of a decree absolute or final order (you will have to pay the court an administration fee for this service).

 It would be helpful if you know the case number but if you do not, you can give the court the date you think the case happened and they will search 5 years of records either side of that date.
 If you do not know which court to ask, you can ask the Central Family Court to search for the decree absolute or final order at an additional cost.

 In the first instance, it may be easier to contact your solicitor who carried out your divorce to see if they can provide you with a copy of your divorce file.

 The Solicitors Regulation Authority does not provide timescales for the storage of files, the matter needing to be considered and assessed by the principals of the firm in accordance with the Solicitors Regulation Authority’s Code of Conduct.
 By way of an example, Rayden Solicitors will always archive and conversely destroy files in an appropriate manner, the default period being 7 years.
-In the case of Wills and pre and post-nuptial agreements, files will not be destroyed, instead being archived separately and held indefinitely until required.
+In the case of Wills and pre-nuptial and post-nuptial agreements, files will not be destroyed, instead being archived separately and held indefinitely until required.